HammerSeb/xDimer/README.md

 python -m xdimer.examples.fitting_emission_data
 ```

 **simulating_emission** simulates a semiclassical and quantum-mechanical emission spectrum for a temperature specified by console input when running the module.
-The individual vibrational contributions from the excited state are unraveled and depicted colorcoded with the main emission spectrum.
+The individual vibrational contributions from the excited state are unraveled and depicted color coded with the main emission spectrum.
 The dimer system used in the simulation is created by
 ```python
 dimer = xdimer.dimer_system(577.916/2, .022, .026, 0.1, 1.55, energetic_broadening=.02)
 ```